-A study of the development of the Christian church from Puritanism and Pietism (17th century) to the present within its cultural and historical settings.
+A study of church history and historical theology from the Reformation to the 20th century.

 Prerequisite: CHH-3013 and HIS-1013G.

 CHH 4053 - History of the Church of the Nazarene (3)

 A historical study of the modern holiness movement and the Church of the Nazarene.
 Special emphasis is given to research from primary sources and the polity of the Church of the Nazarene.